ultraio/docs-blockchain/docs/tutorials/uniq-factories/factory-management/how-to-perform-advanced-actions-with-uniqs-and-factories.md

 To do so, first navigate to [Factory management actions](https://toolkit.ultra.io/factoryManagement), and search again for `purchase` and select `Purchase Uniqs directly (eosio.nft.ft::purchase.a)`.

 If the purchase option requires Uniqs from other factories then the account must have those Uniqs in its inventory.
-If you need to mint this Uniq then either refer to a [How to mint a Uniq using the Ultra Toolkit](../creating-uniq-factories/how-to-mint-uniq-using-toolkit.md) guide or add add a simple first-hand purchase option with UOS price to this factory and purchase it, as was described in this guide.
+If you need to mint this Uniq then either refer to a [MINT UNIQS GUIDE](./how.md) or add add a simple first-hand purchase option with UOS price to this factory and purchase it, as was described in this guide.

 Here we minted a Uniq from factory 4030, which was specified in the previous step as a requirement for the purchase option with index 1.